 Count Rebecca Rose among those who wish to be safe and secure online.

-Rose, 45, recently filed a complaint to the Trenton Police Department that her neighbor in the 200 block of Detroit Street had been harassing her on Facebook.
+Rose, 45, recently to the Trenton Police Department that her neighbor in the 200 block of Detroit Street had been harassing her on Facebook.

-Her neighbor, Jennifer Petkov, 33, made national headlines after she admitted to doctoring photos of Rose’s daughter and granddaughter and posting them on Facebook in 2010.
+Her neighbor, Jennifer Petkov, 33, made national headlines after she admitted to of Rose’s daughter and granddaughter and posting them on Facebook in 2010.

 The photos depicted Rose’s late daughter, Laura Edwards, and Laura’s daughter—Rose’s granddaughter—Kathleen Edwards, 8, being embraced by the grim reaper and in a skull and crossbones.

 Kathleen suffers from Huntington’s disease, which is the same disease that took her mother Laura’s life in June 2009.

 To prevent actions like this from taking place, the Department of Homeland Security has begun “working with the public and private sector to promote cybersecurity and leading the effort to engage and educate Americans to help them understand the importance of online safety” in October 2010.